Homa777/Applied-data-science-capston-course/README.md

 ## Objectives:

-In this lab, we will make a get request to the SpaceX API and do some basic data wrangling and formating.
+In this lab we are going to do the following:

-1.Request to the SpaceX API
+Request to the SpaceX API to collect data

-2.Clean the requested data

-3.Extract a Falcon 9 launch records HTML table from Wikipedia

-4.Parse the table and convert it into a Pandas data frame
+Understand the Spacex DataSet

+Exploring data using EDA

+Launch Sites Locations Analysis with Folium

+Space X Falcon 9 First Stage Landing Prediction